Detroit plans to rein in solar power on vacant lots throughout the city

 About 633,000 people call Detroit home — more than a million fewer than the 1.8 million who lived in the city in the 1950s.
 What Detroit may lack in population, it makes up for in land.
 Currently, about 19 square miles (49 square kilometers) of the 139-square-mile (360-square-kilometers) city is vacant.

 "The challenge with solar is that it's an industrial investment," said Anika Goss, chief executive of Detroit Future City, a nonprofit focused on improving the lives of the city's residents through community and economic development.
 "Unlike trees or some sort of stormwater management, it has its downsides," she continued.
-Since the panels absorb energy from the sun, they can also "create heat islands in places that might already have challenges with heat islands."
+Since the panels absorb energy from the sun, they can also create heat islands — or parts of cities with higher average temperatures than the surrounding areas — "in places that might already have challenges with heat islands."

 Goss also said she is disappointed that the energy produced by the solar arrays will not be used to lower utility bills for residents in the selected neighborhoods.